Itsindigo/CV/README.md

 ## Matthew Bridges
+___
 Highly-motivated and ambitious Junior Developer with a passion for technology in all forms.
 I have particular interest in technology that contributes to the ease with which information can be accessed, and that both encourages and enables innovation.

 Dissatisfied with a career in recruitment, I began to concentrate my efforts on becoming a Junior Developer.
-This culminated in the completing of a software development bootcamp in April 2016.
+This culminated in the completion of a software development bootcamp in April 2016.

 I have taken the greatest enjoyment building back-end functionality into my applications, so much so that I intend to pursue a back-end or full-stack position in future.

 ## Skills
+___
 #### Web Development

 Makers Academy throughout has emphasised best practices in Web Development, with particular focus on; software design principles, Agile methodologies including TDD and the value of writing clean code.

-I am confident building projects in focussed design sprints, ranging from the scaffolding and configuration, to domain modeling, to HTML/CSS styling.
+I am confident building projects in focussed design sprints, ranging from the scaffolding and configuration, to domain modeling and HTML/CSS styling.

 - [SuperMarkIt](https://github.com/Itsindigo/markpad), real-time, lightweight markdown text-editor, built as a single-page MEAN web application over a two week design sprint in a five man team.
 - [Impostergram](https://github.com/Itsindigo/instagram-challenge), a Rails application allowing users to host images and share with their friends.